tc39/notes/meetings/2017-11/nov-28.md

 ## 7.iv Test262 Status Updates (15m)

-LBR: Looking for volunteers all the time.
+LEO: Looking for volunteers all the time.
 Good coverage coming in: class fields and object spread.
 Those are all big features in test-262.
 Coverage is great, looking forward to what is next.
 We discussed possible changes to help external committers and published a document explaining the rationale of code review criteria.

 ## 10 Timeboxed agenda items (15 Minute Items)